gitlevich/scsc-kt/scsc-monolith/docs/qna/AggregateConstructedFromAnother.md

 - it looks like the two aggregates live in different contexts.
 True?
 If so, would instantiating one from another be a bit too intimate?
 Or not a concern?
 This is a tiny project, I am scaling it up in my head to potentially a multi-service implementation where this would be impossible :-)
+- ProductValidation is instantiated in Order constructor, not injected.
+Is there a way to test it like that?
+I tried injecting it by creating another parameter resolver factory, but then it becomes messy with having to push it through Cart which really doesn't care about it, and the SCSCArchTest.kt complains.